 I am going to make a set of 3 trinket dishes and I picked a large hydrangea leaf, a maple leaf, and a sunflower leaf.

-I rolled out the clay on top of a silicone baking mat using a rolling pin until it was large enough for my leaf to fit on and about 1/4 of an inch thick.
+- Roll out the clay on a silicone baking mat using a rolling pin until it’s about 1/4 inch thick and large enough to accommodate your chosen leaf.

 Once the clay was rolled out, I placed a maple leaf into the center of the clay and rolled over it with a rolling pin.

-Next, I used the tip of a steak knife to cut around the edges of the leaf.
+Use a steak knife to carefully cut around the edges of the leaf.

 Then I lifted the maple leaf out of the clay starting from the stem end and pulling the leaf upward.